-Making a complete fool of myself and I was darn good at it — probably the best, as I am in everything I do!!
+Making a complete fool of myself, and I was darn good at it — probably the best, as I am in everything I do!!

 One of Penny’s last requests-she asked Father Billy George to ask me to “Leave that damn bottle alone!”
 He wrote me a great letter to that effect.

-I walked into my fraternity house and here it was – GREETINGS!!
+I walked into my fraternity house, and here it was – GREETINGS!!
 I was drafted.
 This is 1940 speaking.

 I am crushed!
 My friends said if you have to go, get a commission.
 I asked what and hell that is.

 The ROTC boys said you are an officer and a gentleman (if you can.)
 I went to the ROTC, and they would not enlist me because I did not join as a freshman.
 I went to the Dean of Men, and he said you are automatically deferred until the spring of 1941.
-He said join the C.A.P.
+He said joining the C.A.P.
 (Civilian Air Patrol) program here, and they may let you stay on.
 In 1940 we absolutely did not believe we would go to war.
 Did you know we did not declare war on Germany?
 Hitler declared war on us several days after Pearl Harbor.
 I am writing this December 7, 1988.
 Did you know I was born to a Japanese mother and a Jewish father and every December 7, I attack Pearl Schwartz!!